Henry Littlejohn: Appointments and honours

-Littlejohn was elected president of the Royal College of Surgeons of Edinburgh in 1875.
+In 1855 Littlejohn was elected a member of the Harveian Society of Edinburgh and served as president in 1881.
+He was elected president of the Royal College of Surgeons of Edinburgh in 1875.
 From 1883 to 1885 he served as president of the Edinburgh Medico-Chirurgical Society.
 He received an honorary LLD from the University of Edinburgh in 1893.
 In the same year, he became president of the Royal Institute of Public Health.

 He was knighted by Queen Victoria in 1895.

 Later life and family

-In his later life Littlejohn lived at 24 Royal Circus in Edinburgh's Second New Town.
+In his later life, Littlejohn lived at 24 Royal Circus in Edinburgh's Second New Town.
 He retired from public office on 10 March 1908, at the age of 82.

 His wife was Isabella Jane, daughter of H. Harvey.
-His son was Henry Harvey Littlejohn (1862–1927) (normally just called Harvey Littlejohn during his life but posthumously largely called Henry) who followed in his father's footsteps as a forensic scientist and medical officer and who adopted similar techniques of investigation and problem solving.
+His son was Henry Harvey Littlejohn (1862–1927) (normally just called Harvey Littlejohn during his life but posthumously largely called Henry) who followed in his father's footsteps as a forensic scientist and medical officer, and who adopted similar techniques of investigation and problem solving.

 Littlejohn died at his country house, Benreoch, near Arrochar, Dunbartonshire, on 30 September 1914.

 A strong proponent of cremation, he was cremated at the Glasgow Crematorium.
 His ashes were interred at the Dean Cemetery in Edinburgh.
 His grave is on the edge of the southern path towards the west end.
-He is buried with his wife and their son and daughter.
+He is buried with his wife, and their son and daughter.